black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 67
 Following the same pattern, add a property for multiplication * and division / with the appropriate functions.

+# Step 68
+Now that you have your infix functions, you need a way to evaluate them.
+Declare an infixEval function which takes two parameters, str and regex.
+It should implicitly return the .replace() method of str, with regex and an empty callback as the arguments.